 Why did you become an independent editor?

-While I was at Cell, it became clear that there are nuanced ‘best practices’ for writing a paper, a rebuttal, a revision, a cover letter – and for interacting with reviewers and editors.
-I saw independent editing as a way to help prepare scientists for peer review, to demystify the process a bit.
+While I was at Cell, it became clear that there are unappreciated ‘best practices’ for writing a paper, a rebuttal, a revision, a cover letter – and for interacting with reviewers and editors.
+I saw independent editing as a way to help scientists navigate peer review, to demystify the process.
 I discovered that it’s the best way for me to help science and scientists succeed.
 I find that very rewarding.